skypilot-org/skypilot/docs/source/serving/update.rst

     $ sky serve update http-server examples/serve/http_server/task.yaml

-SkyServe will first launch two new replicas with 4 vCPUs.
-When the number of new replicas reaches the ``min_replicas`` (set to ``service.replicas`` when unspecified; i.e., 2) required for the service, SkyServe will scale down old replicas to save cost.
+SkyServe will trigger launching two new replicas with 4 vCPUs.
+Before ``min_replicas`` (set to ``service.replicas`` when unspecified; i.e., 2) new replicas are ready, SkyServe will only send traffic to the old replicas.
+When the number of new replicas reaches ``min_replicas``, SkyServe will scale down old replicas to save cost.
 The service's version is updated from 1 to 2.
 Replicas 3 and 4 are the new replicas with 4 vCPUs.
 Replicas 1 and 2 are the old replicas with 2 vCPUs.
-When the new replicas are still provisioning, SkyServe will only send traffic to the old replicas.

 .. code-block:: console